TOP 20 Keyboard Shortcuts in Excel

 #5 – Delete & Add Entire Row or Column

-The way how we need to insert new rows or columns, there is also a need we need to delete rows and columns.
+The way how we need to insert new rows or columns, there is also a need we need to delete rows in excel and columns.
 Keyboard shortcuts in excel will help you in increasing productivity.

 #6 – Insert Comment and Edit Comment Excel Shortcut